chutter/FilterZone/README.md

 setwd(work.dir)
 ```

-where the astral.dir is the directory of filtered astral datasets, saved from the "output.dir" in Step 6 above.
+where the astral.dir is the directory of filtered astral datasets, saved from the "output.dir" in Step 6 above ("filtered-astral").

 2) Next, an R list object with your clades of interest are needed.
 Include all taxa in the tree from each clade in each list object position, and name the list to correspond to the desired clade names.
 An example is show below: